r0bun/Gym-tracking-app/README.md

 - **Per-set logging** — each exercise entry has individual sets with reps, weight, and optional to-failure flag
 - **kg / lbs toggle** — per-exercise unit preference, remembered across sessions
 - **Superset linking** — link two exercises together with a shared superset label
+- **Custom exercises** — create your own exercises locally; shown with a "Custom" chip in the picker
+- **Rename custom exercises** — tap the pencil icon to rename any exercise you created
+- **Workout templates** — start a new workout from a previous session to pre-load all exercises and sets
 - **Exercise search** — search and filter cloud-synced exercise list by muscle group
 - **Workout rename** — tap the title to rename any workout session
 - **History** — browse and delete past workouts with confirmation dialog